rawsrc/PhpEcho/README.md

 It's highly recommended creating and using your own helpers and ask to get them included by default in the package for the next release.

-There's 3 new helpers:
+New helpers:

 **Accessing the root**

+The root class is a special object that is available for any child PhpEcho instance.

-You can access to the top level of the tree of blocks using the helper `$root` or `$this->root()`.
+You have a direct access to it using the helper `$root` or `$this->root()`.
 This helper return the top level instance of a PhpEcho class.

-**Global parameter**

-The first is `$root_key` with the corresponding method : `param()`.
-It gives you an access from every child block to the very first PhpBlock (the root) of your whole template.
+**Accessing a value stored in the root**

-Now, you can define some global parameters and interact with them from any child block.<br>
+As any other PhpEcho instance, you can store inside any value and retrieve it from any child block using the helper `$root_key` with the corresponding method : `rootKey()`.
+Now, you can define some global values and interact with them from any child block.<br>

-To understand clearly, for example you define once a parameter for the whole template : `$page['document.isPopup'] = true`, then in any child block you can read this parameter as simply as `$this->param('document.isPopup')`.<br>
+These values behave like any standard value and are of course escaped when necessary.

 It also possible to use a multidimensional array: `$page['a']['b']['c'] = true` and in the child block: `$this->param('a b c')`.
 Please note: I consider that never a key should contain a space.
 This is the reason why `'a b c'` becomes an array of keys.